ziap/ziap.github.io/content/blog/prng/index.md

 originates from the [PCG paper](//www.pcg-random.org/pdf/hmc-cs-2014-0905.pdf), which argues that passing statistical tests is not enough, you need to test scaled down versions of your generator and make sure that they also pass.
-Luckily, it's very easy to scale down LCGs, and MWC generators in general.
+Luckily, it's very easy to scale down MWC-256, and LCG based generators in general.
 Here's a variant with 40-bit of state and 8-bit of output, in LCG format.

 ```c
 uint8_t mwc_next(uint64_t *state) {